 Priding itself as Spain’s golden coast, Costa Dorada is an aesthetically pleasing tourist spot in Catalonia.
 The waters are shallow and sparkling, with golden sandy beaches adorning it.

-They translate Costa Brava as “Rugged Coast” this tourist attraction boasts of high cliffs, wooded covers, deep blue waters and attractive beaches too.
+They translate Costa Brava as “Rugged Coast” This tourist attraction boasts of high cliffs, wooded covers, deep blue waters, and attractive beaches too.
 Rich in culture, there are coast houses, several ancient monuments, museums, and also a touch of ancient Roman and Greek settlements.
 It houses E Empúries, one of Spain’s most vital archaeological sites, which is a ruined Roman and Greek settlement.
-At this coast, you’ll find lots of coves and crashing rocks, making your all-inclusive holiday a special one to remember.
+On this coast, you’ll find lots of coves and crashing rocks, making your all-inclusive holiday a special one to remember.

 Costa del Sol

-Costa Del Sol means Sun Coast of Spain, and yes, it is very sunny and trendy amongst tourist, not only those visiting Spain but also amongst tourists visiting the whole of Europe.
+Costa Del Sol means Sun Coast of Spain, and yes, it is very sunny and trendy amongst tourists, not only those visiting Spain but also amongst tourists visiting the whole of Europe.

 The 10 Best All-Inclusive Resorts Spain.

 Spain has beautiful resorts and attractive tourist spots, thanks to its closeness to the sea and friendly near-perfect weather.
 Here are some of the best all-inclusive resorts in Spain.
 You can book your all-inclusive resort at Booking.com or Expedia.

 - Sandos Benidorm Suites, Alicante